 (BOXING CLEVER RECORDS 7” single; 2014)

-The Adoring Heirs recently released a full-length called BEGINNING OF THE END OF DAYS, available at their Bandcamp page.
-The Microdance is nearing completion of their upcoming full-length, as well, featuring the latest iteration of the band, as shown above.
-This beautifully packaged limited edition split single is available directly from Boxing Clever Records and comes in two flavors, yellow and yellow/white, which is, indeed, the rarest egg; also available from the fine folk at Boxing Clever is a limited edition skate deck featuring the record’s cover art.
-Tell ’em the Mule sent you!
+The Great Crusades’ latest full-length is THIEVES OF CHICAGO, available at their Bandcamp page.
+As with all singles from Boxing Clever Records, this release is available directly from the label’s web-site; also available from the fine folk at Boxing Clever is a limited edition skate deck featuring the record’s cover art.
+Tell ‘em the Mule sent you!